flint201/InsTux/README.md

 # Known issues
 Currently there seems to be some false positives when it comes to visibility check, which causes the auto-aim to target players behind cover occasionally.
 This does not include cases when the targets is within 1 degree fov of center of screen, which is intended as a force targeting feature.

+# Disclaimer
+This project is for education purpose ONLY.
+And the code will be provided as-is, the author does not assume any responsibility for damage of any kind cause by the use of this software.